 2. Call regularly.

 If visiting regularly isn’t an option, call.
 Check in every few days or at least once a week.
 Even if your aging loved one is very independent, they’d still love to hear from you.
 A surprise phone call can really brighten a day.

 3. Invite them on outing with you.

 When it’s not safe for a parent or grandparent to drive anymore, they feel frustrated at the loss of independence.
 You can help by inviting your loved one to go out with you.
+Provide them with an electric wheelchair in case of limited mobility.
 Even if it’s just running errands, getting out of the house can be a welcome change and they probably have things to pick up as well.